linkedin/transport/docs/using-transport-udfs.md

 ### Presto

 1. Add the UDF to the Presto installation
 Unlike Hive and Spark, Presto currently does not allow dynamically loading jar files once the Presto server has started.
-To be able to use the Transport UDFs in Presto, the tar file for the UDF needs to be added as a Presto plugin.
-For instructions on how to add a Presto tar as a Presto plugin, see [TODO Add link to Presto patch + plugin instructions].
+In Presto, the jar is deployed to the `plugin` directory.
+However, a small patch is required for the Presto engine to recognize the jar as a plugin, since the generated Presto UDFs implement the `SqlScalarFunction` API, which is currently not part of Presto's SPI architecture.
+You can find the patch [here](transportable-udfs-documentation/transport-udfs-presto.patch) and apply it before deploying your UDFs jar to the Presto engine.

 2. Call the UDF in a query
     To call the UDF, you will need to use the function name defined in the Transport UDF definition.